Millennials’ Quarter-Life Crisis

 It is most likely that internet ferociously influenced this new trend.
 Suddenly, computers made it easy for millennials to book tickets, find activities in foreign countries, and above all, make money from anywhere.

-I’m not saying that everyone became annoying vegan digital nomads (had they done so, they’d be dead from malnutrition by now), but opportunities had broadened.
+I’m not saying that everyone became annoying vegan digital nomads, but opportunities had broadened.

 Why work as a consultant in your home country if you could do the same in an exotic place?
 The choice between adventure and independence on one hand and settling down, chaining thyself to a spouse, a mortgage, and dumb annoying kids on the other…was quickly made.